Goro Akechi is halfway out of class and glancing down at his phone to check for messages when he sees it. The calling card is his lock screen.

 Don’t let it go too far yet.
 Leave him there to jerk off over the thought of you.
 (Something about this detail always got to Goro, made his toes curl.)

 Play it out for as long as you want after that - you can fill in the details at your leisure.
-What it comes down to is the ending: straddling him on that sad little mattress, his cock deep inside you, and just as he’s about to come you wrap your hands around his throat, stare him straight in the eyes, and squeeze.
+What it comes down to is the ending: straddling him on that sad little mattress, feeling him deep inside you, and just as he’s about to come you wrap your hands around his throat, stare him straight in the eyes, and squeeze.

 Don’t say anything.
 Hold him down.
 You’re almost the same size and build but you have surprise on your side; he’ll fight back, leave you with bruises to remember him by, but that’s part of the fun.
 Feel the vibrations of his larynx under your palms, watch the colour of his face change and the anger turn to fear.
 Let him spend those long final seconds looking at you, knowing that you beat him.